munificent/craftinginterpreters/book/functions.md

 tell time.
 There's no way to do that now -- you can't implement a useful clock "from scratch" without access to the underlying clock on the computer.

-So we'll add `clock()`, a native function that returns how many seconds -- as a floating point value -- the interpreter has been running.
-The difference between two calls to this tell you how much time elapsed.
+So we'll add `clock()`, a native function that returns the number of seconds that have passed since some fixed point in time.
+The difference between two calls to this tell you how much time elapsed between the two calls.

 When we instantiate an Interpreter, we stuff it in the global scope:

 ^code interpreter-constructor

 This defines a <span name="lisp-1">variable</span> named "clock".
 Its value is a Java anonymous class that implements LoxCallable.
 The `clock()` function takes no arguments, so its arity is zero.
 The implementation of `call()` calls the corresponding Java function and converts the result to a double value in seconds.